 When a person is charged with sexual battery, a prosecutor generally has to prove:

-- The person did actually touch the other person’s intimate parts;
+- The individual did actually touch the other person’s intimate parts;

-- The person had a sexual motive for doing so;
+- The individual had a car motive for doing so;

-- The touching was against the other person’s consent
+- The touching was against the other individual’s consent

 If convicted of almost all of these crimes, the offender could be required to register in the Virginia Sex Offender Registry for the rest of his/her life.
 This could severely limit where the offender can live, work, and may even restrict public places where he/she can go to.
 If you need a Virginia Sexual Assault and Battery Crimes Defense Lawyer to help you with your Sexual Assault and Battery Crimes Defense case in Virginia, call us at 888-437-7747.
 Our Virginia Sexual Assault and Battery Crimes Defense Attorneys can help you.